Read This First

 Prompt 2: Has there ever been a functioning economy that was largely self-regulated and without any government intervention?

-At this stage, the gain is not memorizing the conclusion but learning to think with Has there ever been a functioning economy and Government Strategies and Tactics in a Free.
+Treat Government Strategies and Tactics in a Free as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

-One honest test after reading is whether the reader can use has there ever been a functioning economy that was largely self to sort a live borderline case or answer a serious objection about Government Interventions.
+One honest test after reading is whether the reader can use Government Interventions to sort a live borderline case or answer a serious objection about Government Interventions.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.

 Early United States Economy